chrisboulton/php-resque/README.md

 Called after a job has been queued using the `Resque::enqueue` method.
 Arguments passed (in this order) include:

-* Class - string containing the name of the class the job was scheduled in
+* Class - string containing the name of scheduled job
 * Arguments - array of arguments supplied to the job
+* Queue - string containing the name of the queue the job was added to

 ## Contributors ##